Skip to Main Navigation

 Overview

-Stretching 450 km along the Gambia river, the country is surrounded by Senegal, except for a 60-km Atlantic Ocean front.
-The country is one of the smallest in Africa, covering about 10.7 thousand square kilometers and has a population of 2.5 million.
-With 176 people per square kilometer, it is one of the most densely populated countries in Africa.
+Stretching for 450 km along the Gambia River, the country is surrounded by Senegal.
+The country is among the smallest in Africa, covering 10.7 thousand square kilometers and with a population of 2.5 million.
+With 176 people per square kilometer, it is among the most densely populated countries in Africa.
 Most of the population (57%) is concentrated around urban and peri-urban centers.

 Political Context